 It’s a good rule of thumb to review your estate planning documents at the end of every year.

 After the busyness of the holidays, reflect back on what has happened over the last year and do a quick once over on your current will or estate plan.
-But what should you be looking for?

 We have put together a quick list of 7 reasons that it may be time to update your estate planning documents: